ntaliequach/docker-postgresql-setup/README.md

 # docker-postgresql-setup
- a simple PostgreSQL Database set up with Docker
+ A simple Django application running in a Docker container and PostgreSQL setup in another container.